 We are working on that one.
 Luckily, I’ve found the perfect nighttime potty training hack that is saving us a lot of money and simplifying our lives.

 We originally had Robert sleeping in Pull-Ups.
 They worked fine for about 3 weeks.
 Then he became fascinated with “Little Robert”, if you know what I mean.

 Once that fascination started, he’d move “Little Robert” around and pee right out the top or side of his Pull-Ups, even the nighttime ones.
 While we still use them for travel and nights at Grandma’s house, they don’t work well for regular use at our house.
 Since I was already changing his sheets 3-5 times a week, I decided to pull the plug and start nighttime potty training.

 Cutting Pull-Ups out was the first way we saved money on nighttime training.
 We save at least $40 a month by not buying them.

 Then next thing I did to save money was to skip the waterproof mattress protectors.
 I know they work well, but I hate the way they feel when you sleep on them.

-Instead, I came up with this hack:
+Instead, I came up with this night time potty training hack:

 Use PUL (polyurethane laminate) fabric instead of waterproof mattress protectors.
 Use several sheets of PUL to create 3 layers of fitted sheets to make changing sheets a breeze in the middle of the night.Check out this hack to make changing sheets from bed wetting easier! #hack Click To Tweet